Calm turquoise coastal waterway with dense green forested shoreline and clear blue sky, Gippsland region Victoria

 Walhalla

-A remarkably well-preserved gold mining township tucked into a narrow valley in the West Gippsland mountains.
-Once home to 3,000 people, Walhalla today has a population of around 20 — the original buildings, mine tunnels and heritage rail line remain.
-The Walhalla Goldfields Railway runs scenic trips along the Thompson River valley.
-Mine tours descend into the Long Tunnel Extended Mine.
-A genuine step back in time.
+A remarkably well-preserved gold mining township tucked into a narrow mountain valley in West Gippsland.
+Once home to 3,000 people during the gold rush, Walhalla today has a permanent population of around 20 — yet the original buildings, mine tunnels and heritage rail line remain.
+The Walhalla Goldfields Railway runs scenic steam and diesel trips along the Thompson River valley on weekends and public holidays.
+Mine tours descend into the Long Tunnel Extended Mine, where 68 km of tunnels were driven by hand.
+A genuine step back to the 1880s.
+The drive in along the winding mountain road through ash forest is itself extraordinary.

 Wildlife & Nature

-Gippsland's diverse habitats support exceptional wildlife.
-The Gippsland Lakes are home to bottlenose dolphins, Australian pelicans (in huge numbers), black swans and over 300 bird species — making it one of Victoria's premier birdwatching destinations.
-Raymond Island's koala colony is one of the densest in southeastern Australia.
+Gippsland’s diverse habitats support exceptional wildlife.
+The Gippsland Lakes support bottlenose dolphins (frequently seen from boats and the foreshore at Lakes Entrance), Australian pelicans in huge numbers, black swans, and over 300 bird species — making it one of Victoria’s premier birdwatching destinations.
+Raymond Island has one of the densest wild koala populations in southeastern Australia.
 Wombats, kangaroos and echidnas inhabit the surrounding bushland.
-In the ocean, seals frequent the rock platforms at Cape Conran, and whale watching is possible from the coast during migration season (May to October).
+Whale watching is excellent along the East Gippsland coast between May and October, with humpbacks and southern right whales frequently seen from Cape Conran and Marlo.
+Fur seal colonies haul out at Point Hicks and Cape Conran year-round.

 Getting There

-Lakes Entrance is approximately 320 km (3.5–4 hours) east of Melbourne via the Princes Freeway.
-V/Line trains run to Bairnsdale (3 hours from Melbourne), from where buses connect to Lakes Entrance (30 minutes).
-Self-driving allows the most flexibility for exploring the region's scattered attractions.
+Lakes Entrance is approximately 320 km (3.5–4 hours) east of Melbourne via the Princes Freeway (M1) and the Princes Highway.
+V/Line trains run to Bairnsdale (3 hours from Melbourne’s Southern Cross Station), with connecting buses to Lakes Entrance (30 minutes).
+Self-driving gives the most flexibility for the region’s scattered attractions.

 How Long to Spend

-Two to three days is ideal.
-Day one: Walhalla heritage or Wilsons Promontory en route.
-Day two: Gippsland Lakes, Raymond Island koalas, lakeside dining.
-Day three: Buchan Caves, Ninety Mile Beach, seafood lunch at Lakes Entrance.
-Those with more time can explore East Gippsland's wilderness and the Snowy River.
+Two to three days covers the core Gippsland Lakes experience.
+Day one: drive via Walhalla or Wilsons Promontory.
+Day two: lakes, Raymond Island koalas, Metung or Lakes Entrance dining.
+Day three: Buchan Caves, Ninety Mile Beach, seafood lunch.
+A five-day circuit adds Cape Conran, East Gippsland wilderness and the Snowy River.

 Best Time to Visit